sherman/blobkeeper/README.md

 Deleted files have a gc grace time.
 This time used for checking of expiration.
 When a deleted file is expired, it will never be restored.
 So, a state will not change.
 Only expired files can be compacted.

+### Rebalancing

+The rebalancing gets ability add additional disks to an existing cluster and guarantee to keep writes are uniform.

+Major steps of the balancing algorithm.

+ 1. Gather balancing information: how many partitions should be balanced for each disk.
+ 2.Randomly choose the oldest partition from a balancing disk and move a data, repeat on a cluster.
+When balancing of the partition is starting, the partition state is updated to REBALANCING.
+Then, the data has been moved the state changed to DATA_MOVED.
+ 3. After step two, the cluster has two copy of the data on a different disk on each node.
+The next step is the partition index update.
+One by one file index of the moved partition will be updated.
+Finally, all data and index will have been moved.
+ 4. The last step, mark the old partition as DELETED, in order to the compaction process finalize it.

 ### Sharding

 It's possible to have multiple clusters to scale out writes.
 File identifier format is inspired by [Twitter's snowflake](https://github.com/twitter/snowflake).
 The identifier supports up to 1024 shards.